 For all ePals' products (i.e., SchoolMail® In2Books®, and the Global Community™): We may collect personally identifiable and non-personally identifiable information including, but not limited to: first and last name, date of birth, credit card information, security question and answer, nickname, information related to hobbies and preferences, email address, unique login name and password, home street address and/or telephone number, grade level, school name and address, and school telephone number.
 We may also generate a unique login ID for use on the ePals site.

 We may allow ePals' members 13 years old and over to refer friends to the site.
 If this feature is used, we will ask the member for the friend's name and email address. ePals will automatically send the friend a one-time email inviting them to visit the site.
-If the recipient chooses not to register, he or she may contact ePals and ask us to remove his or her name and email address from our database.
+If the recipient chooses not to register, he or she may contact us at ePals Support and ask us to remove his or her name and email address from our database.

 Non-Personally Identifiable Information: We may use non-personally identifiable information that we collect from users over 13 years old to improve the design and content of our site and to enable us to personalize your Internet experience.
 We also may use this information in the aggregate to analyze site usage.

-We may also collect non-personally identifiable information from registered members (such as the member's music tastes or hobbies) and match it to personally identifiable information (such as the member's name) in our database.
+We may also collect non-personally identifiable information from registered users (such as the member's music tastes or hobbies) and match it to personally identifiable information (such as the member's name) in our database.
 Such combined information is kept in our internal database under the member's user name.
 We do not share such information with third parties, but we may use it for statistical purposes.

 How Do We Use Information that We Collect From Individuals Over the Age of 13?